 In history before Christopher Columbus there was what was called the spice trade routes.
 Along these routes many item were traded included were several spices, cloves and cinnamon, nutmeg, black pepper and aloes wood.
 (We will talk more later on these spices.)
 There were actually two routes one to the north and one to the south.
 The actual location of where these items were grown was kept secret as to control the wealth of several families.
 This made it difficult for the purchase and movement of the spices from the Far East to Europe.

 God has given this earth a vast diversity of plant life; this is to fit the many niches all over the world.
 As man has traveled he has taken plants with him and to serve his needs.
-These plants were for food, comfort and some were to enhance and beautify his home, while some were just plan interesting.
-Subsequently early man started the process of making plants better.
-This tinkering with the genetics has been one of many fascinations of early man finding a better corn or more attractive plant.
-In the early 1900 every seed and nursery catalog had its list of new plants.
+These plants were for food, comfort and some were to enhance and beautify his home, while some just planned interesting.
+Subsequently, early man started the process of making plants better.
+This tinkering with the genetics has been one of many fascinations of an early man finding an ear of better corn or a more attractive plant.
+In early 1900 every seed and nursery catalog had its list of new plants.
 Now with modern marketing, it has given rise to the mass numbers of new plants to decide on each year.
 I estimate this number to be about 1,000 to 2,000 per year.
 This number could be higher.